michaelgruczel/cloud-foundry-tutorial/README.md

     cf apps
     $ cf create-user-provided-service eureka-service -p '{"uri":"http://eureka:changeme@eureka.local.pcfdev.io"}'

-Eureka is up and running (UI on port 8761) as user-provided service instance (http://docs.pivotal.io/pivotalcf/1-9/devguide/services/user-provided.html)
+Eureka is up and running (UI http://eureka.local.pcfdev.io 8761) as user-provided service instance (http://docs.pivotal.io/pivotalcf/1-9/devguide/services/user-provided.html)
 User-provided service instances can be used to deliver service credentials to an application, and/or to trigger streaming of application logs to a syslog compatible consumer

 Now let's deploy 2 services which register at eureka and